What do you do if you have two Philippine Birth Certificates?

 For whatever reason, whether by mistake or on purpose, there was already a birth record of the child when a new birth certificate was registered in the Philippines.

-Then the child used the second birth certificate from that point on.
+Thus, the child has two Philippine birth certificates and used the second from that point on.
 The details of this later birth certificate were since referred to in school records.
 The birth certificate became the basis for IDs.
 Its details were used for government records as the child grew up, including a passport, a marriage certificate, and even the birth certificates of that person’s children.

 Every time this person needed to submit her birth certificate for official purposes, she would simply order another certified copy of the second birth certificate from the Philippine civil registry system.